Nitrofurantoin is an antibiotic is which is used to treat a number of bacterial infections, including a urinary tract infection known as Cystitis.

 This is not a complete list of side effects and cautions.
 Further information can be found in the leaflet enclosed with your medicine.

 Nitrofurantoin can be used during pregnancy.
 For further advice on taking this antibiotic while pregnant or breastfeeding, speak to your doctor.

 When taking antibiotics, it is important to complete your course of treatment as prescribe by the doctor.
 If you stop taking antibiotics too early, your infection may come back.
 Stopping treatment early may also cause future treatments with this antibiotic ineffective.

 Do not take this medicine if you are allergic to any of the ingredients of Nitrofurantoin.

 This medicine contains lactose.
 If you have lactose intolerance, speak to your doctor for further advice on taking Nitrofurantoin.

 If you develop the signs of an allergic reaction to this medicine, go to your nearest accident and emergency department.
-Take your medicine with you.
+Take any remaining medicine and packaging with you.

 Always keep medicine out of the sight and reach of children.